The Ideal Temperature -

 Ireland’s climate provides the perfect conditions to grow grass and with incredible consistency.
-Ireland boasts mild winters, sometimes mild summers, and the perennial Gulf Stream and rain.
-With the temperatures typically ranging from 40⁰–50⁰F in winter and 60⁰–70⁰F in summer the cows have the freedom to comfortably graze outdoors for most of the year.
+Ireland boasts mild winters and summers, with little variance year to year and made beautiful feeling all the time via the perennial gulf stream and consistent rainfall.
+With the temperatures typically ranging from 40⁰–50⁰F in winter and 60⁰–70⁰F in summer the cows have the freedom to comfortably graze outdoors for most of the year; On average > 320 days per year dictated mostly by inclement weather more so than temperatures.
+The perennial rye-grass ("Lolium Perenne") endemic to south Ireland albeit slowly, continues to grow even at 0°C ( 32°F), while optimal grass growth rates begin closer to 5°C (41°F) and warmer.

 Ireland’s plentiful precipitation is one of its most valuable natural resources as far as dairy cows are concerned.
 Thanks to the country’s coastal location and the mild climate, our farms have no need for mechanical irrigation.
 This translates into no energy exhausted by our farms to water their pastures.
-With climate change impacting water supplies and rain patterns all over the world, our farms are among only a handful of farms on the planet that don’t have to unnaturally pump water from elsewhere to keep their earth hydrated enough to support green growth in times of drought.
+With climate change impacting water supplies and rain patterns all over the world, our farms are among only a handful of farms on the planet that don’t have to unnaturally pump water from elsewhere to keep the earth hydrated in times of drought.
+In the South East region of the island, January kicks each year off with ~ 27 inches of rainfall and as summer approaches, this rate slowly decreases to the year lows of an on average 22 inches of rainfall before picking back up to increased levels of 25 inches in time for the end of year holidays.

 Ireland is not only known for fresh, clean air, it is one of the lowest emitters of carbon in the world and is certified by the Carbon Trust.
 By sourcing our whey from truly grass-fed, pastured farms, the carbon footprint is minimal.
 Our cows live and graze outside where they thrive, eliminating the need for wasteful energy spent on fans, or air conditioning.
 Furthermore, these immense grasslands convert vast amounts of CO2 into oxygen every day, cleaning the air naturally, and positively impacting our environment.